Most pig farms today are either hog CAFOs or hog breeding facilities.

+Then we have Mark Cunliffe.
 It turns out that Mark Cunliffe, an Englishman living in Thailand, has provided us with a sustainable model for raising pigs in a smaller area while maintaining space, cleanliness and the environment to allow his pigs to be pigs.

 In this sustainable approach, growth hormones, antibiotics, and unnatural feed become unnecessary and environmental degradation such as odors and water pollution typical of hog CAFOs are totally avoided.